 TPST-1120 is a selective antagonist of peroxisome proliferator-activated receptor alpha, or PPARa.
 Clinical data from initial Phase 1 trials, both as a monotherapy and in combination with an anti-PD1 therapy, nivolumab, were reported at a podium presentation at the American Society of Clinical Oncology (ASCO) annual meeting in June 2022.
 RECIST responses were observed at the two highest TPST-1120 doses in combination with standard dose nivolumab for an objective response rate ("ORR") of those cohorts of 30% (3 of 10 patients), including in patients who previously progressed on anti-PD-1 (-L1) therapy.
 TPST-1120 is also being studied in an ongoing global randomized Phase 1b/2 trial in combination with the standard-of-care first-line regimen of atezolizumab and bevacizumab in patients with advanced or metastatic hepatocellular carcinoma, or HCC.
 The study has fully enrolled (targeting 40 patients in each arm), and early results from a February 2023 data cutoff were reported in April 2023 and demonstrated clinically meaningful improvement in multiple categories in the combination TPST-1120 arm when compared to the standard-of-care arm alone.
 Data from 40 patients in the TPST-1120 arm randomized per protocol against 29 evaluable (30 total) patients in the control arm showed a 74.4% and a 69.9% relative improvement in ORR in unconfirmed (30% vs. 17.2%) and confirmed (17.5% vs. 10.3%) responses, respectively.
 Additionally, 47.5% of the TPST-1120 arm patients remained on treatment vs. 23.3% in the control arm, while 80% of the TPST-1120 arm patients remained on study vs. 50% in the control arm.
-We expect more mature ORR data and potentially progression-free-survival (PFS) and overall survival (OS) data to be available in the 2nd half of 2023 or 1st half of 2024.
+We expect more mature ORR data and potentially progression-free-survival (PFS) and overall survival (OS) data to be available in the second half of 2023 or first half of 2024.
 Our second clinical program, TPST-1495, a dual antagonist of the EP2 and EP4 receptors of prostaglandin E2, is in an ongoing Phase 1 monotherapy and combination trial in solid tumors.
-Data from the TPST-1495 Phase 1 trial will be presented at the ASCO annual meeting in June 2023.
+Data from the TPST-1495 Phase 1 trial was presented at the ASCO annual meeting in June 2023.
+Further, data on the unique mechanism of TPST-1495 was published in Cancer Research Communications, a journal of the American Association for Cancer Research in July 2023.
 Additionally, we have what we believe to be exciting third and fourth preclinical programs targeting the three prime repair exonuclease ("TREX-1") and a novel oncology drug target in a newly defined pathway, respectfully.
 Beyond these four ongoing programs, we plan to continue to leverage our drug development and company-building experience along with academic relationships to identify promising new targets that may feed new programs into our pipeline.